 The worst thing you (the woman) could do at this point is express your criticism to your man.

 There’s a great book I read once.
 Twice.
 Three times or more.

-It says that a woman has “leaving rights” but not complaining rights.
+A woman has “leaving rights” but not complaining rights.

 The thing is this.
 If you meet a new guy that you like, enjoy it.
 Let him lead.
 Let him pursue.
 If he really likes you, he will.

 Continue on with your life.
 See your friends.
 Date other people.
 Keep taking good care of you.

 If you really don’t like him, like he’s less than 50% of what you desire, leave.
 If you choose to stick around, you best not complain to him about his behavior.
 Call your bestie or your therapist if you wanna moan.

 When he does things that please you, thank him, let him know.
 Be sure he knows that you enjoyed going out dancing, or to dinner, or for that stroll.

 The fastest way to ruin a relationship is to get critical with your man.
 If you’re newly dating, and your romance is fresh, your job as a woman is to receive his attention and affection with grace and ease.